sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : X11-requiring add-ons for D-BUS
+Short desc    : X11-requiring add-ons for D-BUS
 URL          : http://www.freedesktop.org/Software/dbus/
-Лицензия     : (GPLv2+ or AFL) and GPLv2+
+License      : (GPLv2+ or AFL) and GPLv2+
-Описание     : D-BUS contains some tools that require Xlib to be installed, those are
+Descript     : D-BUS contains some tools that require Xlib to be installed, those are
              : in this separate package so server systems need not install X.
 ```